-TUW will accept unofficial transcripts to complete an unofficial credit transfer evaluation while waiting for official transcripts to arrive.
-Official transcripts must be sent to the Registrar's office of TUW directly from the issuing institution by the end of your second session (16 weeks\) of enrollment.
+TUW will accept unofficial transcripts and/or copies of diploma to complete an unofficial evaluation while waiting for official transcripts to arrive.
+Official transcripts must be sent to the Registrar's office of TUW directly from the issuing institution by the end of your second session (16 weeks) of enrollment.
 Unsealed official transcripts received from the students will not be considered official.
 Failure to file complete and authentic documents may result in denial of admission or cancellation of academic credits.